phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Widgets/README.md

 | --- | --- |
 | Qt.AlignCenter | Centers horizontally and vertically |

-&emsp; Weirdly, you can also use QLabel to display an image using the .setPixmap() method.
-This accepts an pixmap (a pixel array), which you can create by passing an image filename to QPixmap. \
+Weirdly, you can also use QLabel to display an image using the .setPixmap() method.
+This accepts an pixmap (a pixel array), which you can create by passing an image filename to QPixmap.

-&emsp; By default the image scales while maintaining its aspect ratio.
+By default the image scales while maintaining its aspect ratio.
 If you want it to stretch and scale to fit the window completely you can set .setScaledContents(True) on the QLabel.
 | .setScaledContents(False) | .setScaledContents(True) |
 | --- | --- |
 | ![True](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Widgets/images/widgets_QLabel_QPixmap_False.png) | ![False](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Widgets/images/widgets_QLabel_QPixmap_True.png) |